dbushell/docker-wordpress-scripts/README.md

 npx dws destroy
 ```

-Stop and remove all containers for this project leaving no trace in Docker.
-The database and WordPress content directories will persist in your repo.
-Unless delete, the `init` command can restore the project.
+Stop and remove all containers for the project leaving no trace in Docker.
+The database and WordPress content directories will persist in the project repo.
+Unless they are deleted the `init` command can restore the project.

 ### eject